-Once you receive confirmation that NEH has received your application, you may check the status of your letters by logging in to the secure area of NEH's website.
+Once NEH has confirmed receipt your application, you may check the status of your letters by logging in to the secure area of NEH's website.
 Enter your NEH application number and your Grants.gov tracking number.
 You will be able to see the names and email addresses of your letter writers and whether their letters have arrived.
 If necessary, you may send reminders to your letter writers (including the upload link) from this site.

-NEH will add late letters to your file when they arrive, but it is possible that reviewers will not take them into account.
+NEH accepts letters after the deadline, and late letters will be added to your application.
+However, it is possible that reviewers will not take them into account.
 If you must change one or both of your letter writers after the application deadline, contact program staff at fellowships@neh.gov.